scra88le/Final_project/docs/01-intro.md

 A number of hypotheses were formulated *a priori* as outlined in Table \@ref(tab:waderHypo).
 Here predictions are made as to how the abundance per unit area (density) of breeding waders is associated with a particular covariate.
 Through the methods of the study, each individual hypothesis was tested for statistical significance.

-Table:\#waderHypo Hypothesis for associations of habitat scale and composition for breeding wader density.
+Table: (\#tab:waderHypo) Hypothesis for associations of habitat scale and composition for breeding wader density.

 | ID | Hypothesis                                     | Wader Density |
 |:---|:-----------------------------------------------|:--------------|